-Students will place all their calls by using the ladies', men's, or VOIP line.
+Students may place calls at appropriate time using personal phones or the assigned dorm lines.
 717-485-4536 and 717-485-3245 are the dorm lines to be used for student calls.
 717-485-4341 is reserved for Institute business use only.
-The VOIP line is for all international calls and related fees can be paid at the office.
 Deans will be responsible to answer the incoming calls on the dorm lines.
+Fees will apply to International calls (other than Canada).